vmsir18/soc-detection-lab/Phishing Attack Detection & Response/README.md

 Phishing is the **#1 initial access technique** across every threat actor category.

-Detecting it early prevents:
-- Mass credential theft and account takeovers
-- Ransomware deployment via phishing as initial access
-- Business Email Compromise (BEC) fraud
-- Compliance violations (GDPR, HIPAA, PCI-DSS)
-- Reputational damage from data breaches

 **Real-World Impact:**
 - 94% of malware is delivered via email (Verizon DBIR)
 - Average time to click a phishing link: 82 seconds after delivery
 - BEC caused $2.9B in losses in 2023 (FBI IC3)
 - Credential theft is the entry point for 61% of all breaches

-This detection is **behavior-based and cross-source** — it catches what email filters alone will miss.

 ---